 Ya, feel me?

 Bottom line, you need friends, Mama.
-Mom friends.
-Let me show you how I built my sanity saver, my mom tribe.
+Let me show you how to find mom friends and built your sanity saver, your mom tribe.

 Seriously, many libraries offer the best indoor play areas and greatest selection of moms. (sound like I’m on the dating scene, ha!)
 “Greatest selection” meaning there are moms from all walks of life: a variety of backgrounds, ethnicities, and cultures.
 I’ve met some amazing young mamas here who have joined me on my, “OMG, am I doing this right?!” moments.
 I shouldn’t have to convince you why the library is the hip place to see and be seen, but if I must, see here.